 No. We do not offer any student conditional admission to the program.

 No. Diverse backgrounds are encouraged.
 Common non-business majors include advertising, psychology and social sciences.

 The spring full-time option begins in January (spring semester) each year.

-View our Student Blog page to hear from MSMR students and graduates.
+View our Spartan Insights Podcast page to hear from MSMRA students and graduates.

 Visit our Careers & Outcomes page to learn more about the prospects for marketing research professionals.

 Please see our Tuition and Financial Aid page for the most up-to-date information regarding MSMRA program tuition and fees.
 The amount listed includes tuition, statistical software and textbooks.
 The total cost is billed in block tuition format and is paid in equal installments at the beginning of each semester.

 Yes.
 Please visit our Tuition and Financial Aid page for resources regarding scholarships.